Semtech (NASDAQ:SMTC) Price Target Raised to $105.00

-SMTC has been the subject of a number of other reports.
-Summit Insights upgraded shares of Semtech from a “hold” rating to a “buy” rating in a report on Tuesday, November 25th.
-Weiss Ratings restated a “hold (c-)” rating on shares of Semtech in a report on Monday, December 29th.
-Piper Sandler reaffirmed an “overweight” rating and issued a $95.00 price objective (up from $70.00) on shares of Semtech in a research report on Thursday, December 11th.
-Wall Street Zen cut shares of Semtech from a “strong-buy” rating to a “buy” rating in a research report on Monday, January 26th.
-Finally, Morgan Stanley raised their target price on shares of Semtech from $75.00 to $85.00 and gave the company an “equal weight” rating in a research note on Monday.
-Fourteen investment analysts have rated the stock with a Buy rating and two have given a Hold rating to the stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average price target of $93.14.
+A number of other analysts have also recently weighed in on SMTC.
+TD Cowen restated a “buy” rating on shares of Semtech in a research note on Tuesday, February 24th.
+Needham & Company LLC upped their price objective on Semtech from $100.00 to $105.00 and gave the stock a “buy” rating in a research report on Tuesday.
+Benchmark reissued a “buy” rating and set a $115.00 target price on shares of Semtech in a research report on Tuesday.
+Stifel Nicolaus boosted their target price on Semtech from $90.00 to $98.00 and gave the stock a “buy” rating in a research note on Tuesday.
+Finally, Oppenheimer reaffirmed an “outperform” rating and issued a $100.00 price target (up from $81.00) on shares of Semtech in a report on Tuesday, March 10th.
+Fourteen equities research analysts have rated the stock with a Buy rating and two have given a Hold rating to the stock.
+Based on data from MarketBeat.com, Semtech currently has a consensus rating of “Moderate Buy” and a consensus target price of $93.14.

 Insiders Place Their Bets

-In related news, Director Gregory Michael Fischer sold 1,034 shares of the company’s stock in a transaction that occurred on Friday, January 9th.
-The stock was sold at an average price of $75.50, for a total value of $78,067.00.
-Following the sale, the director owned 2,857 shares in the company, valued at $215,703.50.
-This represents a 26.57% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Saar Gillai sold 3,600 shares of the stock in a transaction that occurred on Wednesday, January 7th.
-The stock was sold at an average price of $75.26, for a total transaction of $270,936.00.
-Following the completion of the transaction, the director owned 9,523 shares in the company, valued at approximately $716,700.98.
-This trade represents a 27.43% decrease in their position.
+In other Semtech news, COO Asaf Silberstein sold 10,000 shares of Semtech stock in a transaction that occurred on Monday, February 9th.
+The stock was sold at an average price of $92.00, for a total transaction of $920,000.00.
+Following the transaction, the chief operating officer owned 68,496 shares of the company’s stock, valued at $6,301,632.
+The trade was a 12.74% decrease in their ownership of the stock.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CFO Mark Lin sold 3,908 shares of the business’s stock in a transaction that occurred on Wednesday, March 11th.
+The shares were sold at an average price of $87.24, for a total value of $340,933.92.
+Following the completion of the sale, the chief financial officer owned 26,536 shares of the company’s stock, valued at approximately $2,315,000.64.
+This represents a 12.84% decrease in their position.
 The SEC filing for this sale provides additional information.
-In the last ninety days, insiders sold 39,691 shares of company stock valued at $3,325,607.
-Insiders own 0.48% of the company’s stock.
+In the last three months, insiders sold 39,691 shares of company stock worth $3,325,607.
+Corporate insiders own 0.48% of the company’s stock.

 Here are the key news stories impacting Semtech this week: